BeatriceVaienti/dsml_project/README.md

 # 0. Introduction
 The goal of this project is to build a model that can predict the CEFR language difficulty of french sentences.
 The training set consists of # sentences labeled with the CEFR level, ranging from A1 to C2.

+To achieve this goal we explored multiple machine learning solutions to identify the most effective approach.
+After performing a __preliminary evaluation__ (see Section 1), we tested two different transformer models, CamemBERT and Flaubert.

 # 1. Preliminary evaluation
 report the following table without doing any cleaning on the data.
 Do hyper-parameter optimization to find the best solution.
 Your code should justify your results.